ForgeRock/forgeops/cluster/addons/prometheus/README.md

 * The ``kube-prometheus-stack`` chart deploys Prometheus, Alertmanager, and Grafana software.
 It also deploys the relevant metrics exporters.
-The deployment creates custom resources to make Prometheus native to Kubernetes.
+The deployment creates Custom Resources to make Prometheus native to Kubernetes.

 * The ``forgerock-metrics`` chart provides configurable service monitors, alerting rules and custom ForgeRock dashboards.
 Service monitors define the